OSGeo/gdal/doc/source/development/rfc/rfc105_safe_path_manipulation_functions.rst

-- Start from the implementation of the CPLXXXX() functions, copy them to C++ CPLXXXXSafe() functions that return a ``std::string`` instead of a ``const char *``, and modify them to no longer use thread-locale rotating buffer of strings, but rely on std::string natural concatenation routines instead of the convoluted C concatenation logic, resulting in clearer code.
+- Start from the implementation of the CPLXXXX() functions, copy them to C++ CPLXXXXSafe() functions that return a ``std::string`` instead of a ``const char *``, and modify them to no longer use thread-local rotating buffer of strings, but rely on std::string natural concatenation routines instead of the convoluted C concatenation logic, resulting in clearer code.

-- make the now superseded CPLXXXX() functions call the Safe versions, and store the result in the thread-locale rotating buffer of strings.
+- make the now superseded CPLXXXX() functions call the Safe versions, and store the result in the thread-local rotating buffer of strings.
 So those functions will mostly behave as their current implementation

   That is a simple as: